jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 #### How-to configure Dolphin - Method 1: Bluetooth Connection

-This only works with the Official Wiimote conntroller and is the easier method.
+This only works with the Official Wiimote controller and is the easier method.

 WIP